derikb/rpg-table-randomizer/README.md

 * @param {String} key Identifying key
 * @param {String} type Type of data in field.
 Valid: string, text, array, number, modifier
-* @param {String} source Source of data for Randomizer in the form of a token (see Randomizer, ex: "name:french", "table:color", etc.)
+* @param {String} source Source of data for TableRoller in the form of a token (see TableRoller, ex: "name:french", "table:color", etc.)
 * @param {Number} count Number of entries for array types.
 * @param {Array|String|Number} starting_value An optional starting value.